 Dark Retro Waves

-Eliot also crafted Beanie's retro waves!
+Eliot also crafted Beanie Feldstein's retro waves.
 The Booksmart actress's chocolate-colored hair looked so glam here.

 Kryssi at IGK Salons in NY used Redken shades to get this perfectly highlighted brunette style.
 But highlights don’t always have to be bright or blonde, Jaxcee says, noting milk chocolate highlights on a darker base would be equally as stunning.

 Also, invest in a ready good color-safe shampoo.
-Jaxcee likes Bumble and Bumble's Color Minded Shampoo ($31) for finer textures, and Mizani True Texture True Cream Cleansing Conditioner ($26) for coarse textures.
+Jaxcee likes Mizani True Texture True Cream Cleansing Conditioner ($28) for coarse textures.
 Using a sulfate-free cleanser will ensure that your color stays vibrant for as long as possible, she says.